FabienGreard/kirby-boilerplate/README.md

 You may need to look at [apollo-tooling](https://github.com/apollographql/apollo-tooling)

-With the graphql endpoint running launch `yarn apollo:download` follow by `yarn apollo:generate`, this will create under `types` a typing file for each query under `apollo/operations`.
+With the graphql endpoint running launch `yarn codegen`, this will create under `types` a typing file for each query under `apollo/operations`.

 ## Hosting